Skip to main content

 Without regulation, the balancing tank is a simple water tank that will not perform its function correctly and will force you to manually maintain the water level.
 The installation of pool water levelers prevents, among other things, your pump from burning out or your water consumption from exploding.

 No matter which system you choose, it will, of course, be installed in the balancing tank.
-It is of course necessary whichever type of overflow, zero deck level, or infinity.
+It is of course necessary whichever type of overflow, zero deck level, or infinity edge.

 The flush type float